MelkiMeriem/PPP-final/README.md

 This project consists of two main parts:

-1. **AI Web Fuzzer** - Python backend application responsible for performing the fuzzing and vulnerability analysis
+1. **AI Web Pentesting tool** - Python backend application responsible for performing the fuzzing and vulnerability analysis
-2. **React Frontend** - Web application interface built with Create React App to interact with the fuzzer
+2. **React Frontend** - Web application interface built with Create React App to interact with the vulnerability scanner and the fuzzer .

 ### Running the Application